stratworld/strat/docsSrc/markdown/index.md

 stratc ./HelloWorld.st && stratc ./HelloWorld.sa
 ```

-In existing configuration management tools you specify infrastructure details directly--"this is a Lambda", "deploy this in a container", "this talks to SQS", etc.  Strat exposes a standard library that abstracts over these proprietary services just how [NodeJS's fs](https://nodejs.org/api/fs.html) abstracts over each operating system's file API.
+In existing configuration management tools, you specify infrastructure details directly--"this is a Lambda", "deploy this in a container", "this talks to SQS", etc.  Strat exposes a standard library that abstracts over these proprietary services just how [NodeJS's fs](https://nodejs.org/api/fs.html) abstracts over each operating system's file API.

 ### Services as Libraries